Xion/gae-workers/README.markdown

     and estimate whether a deadline is looming and work shall be delegated to next task.
     Without the <code>yield</code>ing, all code in <code>run()</code> has to be executed in one go; Python does not allow preempting.
-  * State of worker object is preserved between queued tasks used for executing worker's code.
+  * State of worker object is preserved between queued tasks that are used for executing worker's code.
 Therefore any non-volatile data shall be stored in <code>self</code>'s attributes.
   * <code>run()</code> is invoked "from the beginning" for every task spawned to handle the worker.
 Hence it is not a good place to have any sort of initialization.
-For that, implement the <code>setup()</code> - it is run only once at the beginning.
+For that, implement the <code>setup()</code> method - it is ran only once at the beginning.

 Starting a worker is straightforward: